-Container Service for Kubernetes has fixed CVE-2020-8555, a Server Side Request Forgery (SSRF) vulnerability in kube-controller-manager.
-Before the vulnerability is fixed, authorized users may exploit this vulnerability to induce the server-side application to send requests to obtain arbitrary information from unprotected endpoints in the host network of master nodes.
-This topic describes the impacts, solution, and prevention measures of this vulnerability.
+Alibaba Cloud has fixed vulnerability CVE-2020-8555 in kube-controller-manager for Container Service for Kubernetes (ACK).
+Vulnerability CVE-2020-8555 is a Server Side Request Forgery (SSRF) vulnerability of kube-controller-manager.
+Authorized users can forge requests of server-side applications to obtain arbitrary information from unprotected endpoints in the host network of master nodes.
+This topic describes the impacts, solution, and prevention measures for this vulnerability.

-- A local port of kube-apiserver that allows unauthenticated access is exposed.
+- A local port of kube-apiserver that allows unauthorized access is open.

-- Unprotected services are exposed to the host network of master nodes.
+- Unprotected services are open to the host network of master nodes.

-- Malicious users are authorized to create pods or write StorageClass objects in a target cluster.
+- Malicious users have the permissions to create pods or write StorageClass objects in a Kuberentes cluster.

 - kube-controller-manager v1.16.0~v1.16.8